meltyourface/blank/posts/Magical-squares/Hand-Mudras-Representing-Magic-Square-Patterns/index.md

 Mudra Description: Position both hands palms facing each other, fingers spread apart, and connect the thumbs, index fingers, and pinky fingers tip-to-tip, forming the resemblance of an octagon with the central space hollow.

-Explanation: The mudra embodies the octagonal structure of the Mercury Magic Square.
+**Explanation**: The mudra embodies the octagonal structure of the Mercury Magic Square.
 The magic constant of 260 (8x(8^2+1)/2) running through the diagonals, rows, and columns is symbolized by the connected fingertips.
 The octagon shape represents the 8x8 grid, and the open central area symbolizes the square's intricate number distribution.

 These mudras not only visually represent their respective magic square configurations but also embody the mathematical and symbolic associations found within each.
 Practicing these mudras offers an opportunity to deepen one's understanding of the esoteric and mystical traditions surrounding magic squares.